 Welcome to my blog!
 My name is Stephanie and I was born, raised, and still live just outside of Boston.
-I’m a stay at home mom of two children that don’t really need me to stay home anymore, especially since one of them is in college.
-So I currently spend my days with my three insane dogs while owning a very small antique business.
+I’m the mother of two children and I own a very small antique business, as well as a baking business.
 I love and appreciate all things old, whether antiques or architecture, and love to give items new life by repurposing.

 I love food, too much, and I get immense joy from how my food can make others happy.
 One of the best compliments I have ever received was my daughter telling me that my cooking has ruined everything else for her.
 I’ll take that!